Location: Falmouth Harbour

 Our Captain was head chef today, and he decided to serve us yogurt, granola, and fruit as his choice for breakfast.
 Well…he may have wanted to reconsider the whole tin fruit component.
 Poor Steve spent his morning hours at the emergency room, getting stitches in his left hand from a severe cut from the canned fruit.
 Thankfully, they sent Steve back to us in one piece…just in time for him to get started on dinner prep!
 But before we rush to dinner, let’s talk about another surprise of our morning.

-Next on the agenda was for half of the crew to complete their deep water dives, as the other half stayed back on the boat and had free time.
-Oh, I mean “study time”.
+Next on the agenda was for half of the crew to complete their deepwater dives, as the other half stayed back on the boat and had free time.
+Oh, I mean “study time.”
 Something that we all struggle to fit in on this boat!
 There is just too much great conversation and laughter between us 18 crew members.

 For lunch, we had sandwiches and chips.
 Something simple, but it was quick so that the other half of the divers could take their time on their deep dive.
-Lunch was followed with a marine biology class with Steve.
-We learned about all different types of marine worms, which was actually quite interesting!
+Lunch was followed by a marine biology class with Steve.
+We learned about all the different types of marine worms, which was actually quite interesting!